samuelfneumann/gop/README.md

 # gop: Extended G(orgonia) Op(erations)

-This repository adds extended operations to Gorgonia.
+This repository adds extended operations to MLPs in Gorgonia.
 Although Gorgonia is a great tool for `Go` developers, it lacks many of the features I need for reinforcement learning research.
 This `Go` module provides those operations.

 Due to how data is stored in Gorgonia, only symbolic differentiation is supported in this module.
 Automatic differentiation is not supported.